Houseplant prices can range from a humble two figures to more than a million. Yes, a million. But why are some houseplants so expensive?

 The common name for the tropical Rhaphidophora Tetrasperma is Philodendron Minima.
 It is also known as 'Mini Monstera' or 'Piccolo.'

-As New Zealand's passion for houseplants is growing during the pandemic, an extremely rare variegated specimen sold in August 2020 for $8,150 on the country's largest trading site Trade Me.
+As New Zealand's passion for houseplants is growing, an extremely rare variegated specimen sold in August 2020 for $8,150 on the country's largest trading site Trade Me.

 What makes this sale even more surprising is that the small minima had only four leaves.
 Sold modestly in a six-inch black plastic pot, the intrigue came about as a result of the description, which showcased the plant as "very rare" and "with stunning yellow variegation on every leaf."

 Prices of P. lynamii and P. joepii are also increasing.
 While typical P. minima sell for $20 to $50, variegated varieties are much more expensive.
 Houseplant enthusiasts seek variation in spots, streaks and blocks.Continue to 5 of 6 below.